Local volunteer dies in early morning crash

-A Mechanicsville man who was a professional firefighter in Baltimore city and volunteered with companies close to his home was killed early Friday morning in a motor vehicle collision, fire company officials reported.
+A Southern Maryland man who was a professional firefighter in Baltimore city and volunteered with companies close to his home was killed early Friday morning in a motor vehicle collision, fire company officials reported.

 Marcus S. Paxton, 37, was believed to have died in a fiery crash on Brandywine Road in Southern Prince George’s County.
 The Prince George’s County Police Department, whose Collision Analysis and Reconstruction Unit is investigating the crash, has positively identified the driver of one of the vehicles as Tammy Linkous, 52, of Harwood.
 Linkous, who was traveling southbound in her vehicle, and the driver of a northbound Honda, were both pronounced dead at the scene.
 A passenger in Linkous’ vehicle was taken to a hospital with serious injuries.